 Does Outlook sometimes make your email look like it was put through a garbage compacter and then fed through a taffy machine?
 Fonts are huge, tables look tiny and images are all out of whack?

 The culprit here is DPI scaling.
 Read on to find out how DPI scaling causes these problems, and how to fix them.

 Email marketing teams large and small usually have a workflow that includes a robust pre-deployment checklist.
 It includes checks for content, design, functionality, subscriber lists, and much more.
 Image validation should be included in that list, as well.
 This means double-checking your HTML image parameters to make sure they’ll display properly on every client.
 For … Continue reading “Important Email Image Checks – Will Your Design Explode in Outlook?”

+This post was updated on February 8, 2019 with information about GIF capabilities in Outlook.
+Read more.
 So, you want to use a GIF in your next email marketing campaign?
 Nice!
 GIFs are an easy way of adding something fun to your campaigns.
-You know your target audience, you have your email developed, and now you must decide on the GIF itself with your graphic designer.
-The next problem facing you is … Continue reading “GIFs and Outlook: What Can We Do?”
+You know your target audience, you have your email developed, and now you … Continue reading “GIFs and Outlook: What Can We Do?”

 If you include a custom font at the top of your font stack, Outlook will

 ignore all of your fallback fonts and instead display Times New Roman.

 But fear not!
 As with most Outlook bugs, there are ways to get around

 Are your columns not staying side-by-side in Outlook?
 We have the fix!